hanino87/requests_with_python_training_with_hannes/README.md

 ## How to run the tests ?

 create a pythonfile and paste the code above in the file.
+The file must be created in the backend folder.

 run following command.
-It´can be python3 instead of python for linux/macOS users
+It´can be python3 instead of python for linux/macOS users.

 ```py